 Starring Christina Ricci, Joshua Jackson, Jesse Eisenberg and Judy Greer.

 It's an indulgent werewolf movie with a good cast; it doesn't disappoint.

 24. Tales from the Crypt Presents Bordello of Blood (1996) - Starring Dennis Miller, Corey Feldman and William Sadler

 Here's another vampire fix for you.
 It's better than Fright Night, but not as good as From Dusk Till Dawn.

 25. Planet Terror (2007) - Written & Directed by Robert Rodriguez

 Starring Rose McGowan, Jeff Fahey and Josh Brolin.
 This is another one of my favorites.
-It's the best zombie film ever!
+It's hands-down the best zombie film ever.

 26. Texas Chainsaw Massacre 3 (1990) - BONUS: Texas Chainsaw Massacre: The Next Generation (1994)